Koladu ( The Goat):

 Two thin legs moved around in that small house constantly; never resting.
 Finally that machine also became faulty.
 She caught a fever and her stomach started aching.
 Neither ginger nor rasam could assuage that pain.
 On the tenth day the doctor told her husband: ‘Please shift her to the hospital immediately.
 She has acute jaundice.’

 The children who were reading their school books were horrified.
-When a helper wheeled her into the hospital room on a stretcher, she opened her eyes wide and cried: ‘Ayyo!
+When a helper hoisted her onto a gurney in the hospital, she opened her eyes wide and cried: ‘Ayyo!
 I think the pulses are burning on the stove.’